 Let’s take a look at both these plugins, starting with the Child plugin.

-The only options and settings available in the Child plugin are whether you’d like to require a unique security ID, options to restore a backup of the site from file or to restore/clone the site from the server, and lastly a section detailing your server information, plugin conflicts, cron schedules and error logs.
+The only options and settings available in the Child plugin are whether you’d like to require a unique security ID, options to restore a backup of the site from a file or to restore/clone the site from the server, and lastly, a section detailing your server information, plugin conflicts, cron schedules, and error logs.

 The MainWP Dashboard plugin is where all the magic happens.
 Your first step is to add the first child site to your dashboard, which is as simple as entering the URL of the site, its name, the admin username, and any groups that you would like it to be assigned to.
 There are also a few optional settings for added security.

 You can refer to the detailed instructions here to set up MainWP.